 - Conceptual and Data Based Assessment Questions to assess conceptual understanding and skills along with basic content.

 - Events of interest to chemical educators at the international, national, state or local level, including webinars, meetings, workshops, conferences, etc.

 - Picks of articles, videos, software and other resources of interest to chemistry instructors.

 - Polls to solicit information from other chemical educators on a variety of topics.

 If you would like to contribute, you must first be a registered member of Chemical Education Xchange.
 Then, you can send a request for an invitation to contribute.
+Use the Manuscript Template (a Word version to edit) as an outline for your contribution.
 If invited, you will be asked to include the information discussed below for each type of manuscript.

 A NOTE about Safety: ChemEd X expects that safety issues will be addressed by authors.
 When including a video, all persons on the video should wear safety goggles, lab aprons or coats and gloves when using chemicals.